yuanchaiyc/Ling471/assignments/Assignment1.md

 1. Now go to PyCharm, and in the menu, click "Git > Pull" and then click "Pull" in the box that appears.
 Make sure that you now see the updated README!

-1. Leave a question or comment about VS Code in the Assignment 1 discussion area on Canvas, if you haven't already.
-(The purpose is to show that you got at least some experience with the software.
-Otherwise, it can be about anything.)
+1. Leave a question or comment about PyCharm in the Assignment 1 discussion area on Canvas, if you haven't already.

 ### Part 4: Generating a personal access token.